 The Bachelor of Science in Electromechanical Engineering program is a four-year program, starting in the fall semester of the student’s first year and planned to end in the summer semester of the student’s fourth year.
 Electromechanical engineering students spend a significant amount of time working in our state-of-the-art laboratories with computers and microprocessors being a large part of the program.
 Students use computers and test equipment extensively to verify and develop principles of engineering in diverse areas including mechanics of materials, embedded microcontroller systems, analog, and digital circuit design, thermodynamics, vibrations, materials science, feedback controls, and machine design

-Visit the Course Catalog for information about program requirements.
+View the Course Catalog below for information about program requirements.
 For an overview of the year-by-year experience in the Bachelor of Science in Electromechanical Engineering program, see "What You'll Learn" below.

 Only accredited engineering degree of its kind in U.S.

 Wentworth just transitioned this degree from a 5-year to 4-year program.
 We are proud to offer the only Electromechanical Engineering program in the United States accredited by the Engineering Accreditation Commission of ABET.
 This four-year program satisfies the electrical and mechanical engineering program criteria set by ABET.
 Graduates of this interdisciplinary program can work in the electrical, mechanical, and electromechanical engineering fields.

 You’ll establish a foundation for your Electromechanical Engineering program by taking introductory courses in physics and calculus, along with Introduction to Engineering, which will instill core engineering concepts that you’ll use throughout the program.
 You’ll also dive into engineering courses that utilize essential tools like CAD.